Does Hashimoto's Make Your Immune System Weaker? Explore the Connection Between the Disease and Your Body’s Defense System

 4 Aspects of Hashimoto’s Disease That May Weaken Your Immune System

 We've established that the relationship between Hashimoto's and a weakened immune system is intricate and complex.
-Let's examine four characteristics of Hashimoto's thyroiditis that may contribute to a weakened immune system.
+Let's examine four characteristics of Hashimoto's thyroiditis that may contribute to a compromised immune system.

 #1: Antithyroid Antibodies